dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 A new major version indicates changes to the format that are not backwards compatible with previous major versions.
-A reader capable of reading a particular major version is nto expected to support reading a previous major version.
+A reader capable of reading a particular major version is not expected to support reading a previous major version.

 Within a major version, a new minor version must be a strict superset of the previous minor version, with no semantic changes to existing